Economic History for Leaders

 - Nationally acclaimed instructors

 *Lodging at the EHFL programs is covered in full by the FTE if participants are willing to share a room with another program participant.
-If a private room is desired, then the FTE will pay for the cost of half the room for the 6 nights of the program.
-All accomodations are on-campus housing.
+If a private room is desired, then the participant must pay for the difference in room price.
+All accommodations are on-campus housing.
 The room cost varies depending on the site; please contact email@example.com for details.

 **It is the sole responsibility of the individual teacher to make sure the credit arrangement you pursue meets the criteria set forth by your school, district, and state.
 To receive graduate credits, participants must be in attendance for the entire EHFL program.